North Korea and weapons of mass destruction: Institute for Science and International Security

 For 2013, the Institute for Science and International Security gave a mid-range estimate of 12 to 27 "nuclear weapon equivalents", including plutonium and uranium stockpiles.
 By 2016, North Korea was projected to have 14 to 48 nuclear weapon equivalents.
 The estimate was dropped to 13 to 30 nuclear weapon equivalents in 2017, but was increased to as much as 60 equivalents later in August of the same year.
 (For uranium weapons, each weapon is assumed to contain 20 kilograms of weapons-grade uranium.)
+An updated estimate of nuclear arsenal in 2023 has been made with range of between 35 and 65 nuclear warheads in North Korean inventory.

 FAS

 As of 2012, the Federation of American Scientists estimated North Korea had fewer than 10 plutonium warheads.

 In its "Nuclear Notebook" on North Korean nuclear capabilities, published in January 2018, FAS estimated that North Korea had sufficient fissile material for 30 to 60 nuclear weapons.
 However, the report stated that North Korea had assembled 10 to 20 warheads at most, with most of those warheads likely being single-stage fission weapons with yields of 10 to 20 kilotons.

+In the 2024 Nuclear Notebook, FAS estimated that North Korea had produced sufficient fissile material for up to 90 nuclear weapons and that up to 50 weapons had potentially been assembled.
+It was estimated that North Korea was capable of adding sufficient fissile material to produce an additional six weapons annually.

 SIPRI

-As of January 2013, the Stockholm International Peace Research Institute estimated North Korea had 6 to 8 warheads.

-In June 2020, the institute's annual report stated that through January 2020 North Korea had added 10 nuclear weapons to the previous year's estimated stockpile of 20 to 30 weapons.
+According to the Stockholm International Peace Research Institute, North Korea maintains an active but highly opaque nuclear weapon programme.
+SIPRI estimates that, as of January 2024, North Korea possessed around 50 nuclear weapons, but that it probably possessed sufficient fissile material for an approximate total of up to 90 nuclear devices, depending on warhead design.

 Korea Institute for Defense Analyses

-In 2023, the South Korean government think tank Korea Institute for Defense Analyses published a report estimating that North Korea has between 80 to 90 nuclear warheads with up to 166 warheads by 2030 and a goal to increase to 300.
+In 2023, the South Korean government think tank Korea Institute for Defense Analyses published a report estimating that North Korea has between 80 and 90 nuclear warheads with up to 166 warheads by 2030 and a goal to increase to 300.